ADirin/DataBase_Solution/Week 1/Inclass_Assignment /lecture_assignment.md

 # In-Class Assignment for INDEX

 ## Step 2: Dense Index
-A dense index is one that includes an index entry for every search key value, even if those values are not unique.
+A dense index is one that includes an index entry for every *search key value*, even if those values are not unique.
 Typically, dense indexes are more effective for columns with many unique values.

 **Use Case for Dense Index:** The column DateOfBirth in the Students table is likely to have many unique values (students with different birthdates), so it makes sense to create a dense index here.
 **SQL for Creating Dense Index on** DateOfBirth